40 Clever Ways to Repurpose Old Kitchen Items

 Spoon Jewelry

-Make this beautiful jewelry organizer out of old silverware and a thrift store picture frame!
-Just heat up silverware in hot water and bend it around a curved object to make hooks.
+Make this beautiful jewelry organizer from old silverware and a thrift store picture frame!
+Heat silverware in hot water and bend it around a curved object to make hooks.
 Drill holes in each and use small screws to attach them to a picture frame.

 I love this hanging solution, it’s pretty and functional.
 No more time spent trying to unknot my necklace chains and bracelets!